molecula/documentation/cloud/cloud-tables/_posts/2022-11-14-cloud-table-endpoint.md

 title: Where do I find the table endpoint in FeatureBase Cloud?
 ---

+The table endpoint is used when importing data from an external data source.

 ## Before you begin

 {% include /cloud/cloud-before-begin.md %}